Request demo

 A PAM audit ensures that only authorized users have access to critical assets, thereby reducing the risk of data breaches and compliance violations.
 Through this audit, businesses can evaluate the effectiveness of their PAM practices, identify potential security risks, and improve their overall cybersecurity posture.

-Importance of Auditing in Privileged Access Management
+Importance of Auditing PAM

-Pre-audit Preparation for Privileged Access Management Audit Program
+Pre-audit Preparation for Auditing Privileged Access Management

 Audit Scope and Objectives Determination